 Up to four units of TMS credit for TMS students are available:

-- Two Units for the spring semester Geography of Israel Class (optional—taught at TMS; tuition paid at normal time)
+- Two Units for the spring semester Geography of Israel Class (BI652- optional—taught at TMS; tuition paid at normal time)

 - Two Units for the Summer School Field Studies in Israel course (BI653- optional—part of TMS Israel trip; tuition is part of the trip costs)

-Students who take either or both courses, TMS will deposit scholarship funds in the student’s account matching the credit hours of courses they take: about $700.00 for one course and $1400.00 for both courses.
+For students who take either or both courses for credit**, TMS will deposit scholarship funds in the student’s account matching the credit hours of courses they take: about $700.00 for one course and about $1400.00 for both courses.
 That scholarship will be applied to your student account sometime at the beginning of the fall semester, after we return from the trip.
 This is equivalent to receiving a scholarship for the trip of that amount, just applied to your account after the trip.